Thinus01/Desktop_Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# Portfolio: Desktop version
+# Portfolio: setup and mobile first project
-> This project shows my Portfolio a desktop.
+> This project shows my Portfolio: setup and mobile first on a webpage.
 ## Built With
 - HTML and CSS
 ## Getting Started